 - areas with no garden waste collections

 Garden waste collection season

-We collect garden waste each year from the end of March to towards the start of December.
+We collect garden waste each year from the middle of March to towards the start of December.

 Check your garden waste collection dates via our online waste collection calendar.